wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 1. In the Name column, note the ID of the alert target under the description.

    ![webhook ID](images/webhook_id.png)

+## Add Custom Alert Routes

+By default, an alert notification is sent to all recipients that are specified in the alert target.
+It's possible to customize an alert target, for example:
+* If source=host1, send an email to userA and userB.
+* If source=host2, send an email to userX

+You can customize for each target type, and can route the notification based on `metric`, `source`, or a point tag key.
+See Step 6 in **Create an Alert Target** above.

+### Content of Routed Notifications

+Routed notifications differ from non-routed notifications:

+* If you don't use routing, all recipients receive a notification that starts when the triggering condition was met.

+* If you use alert routing, each recipient receives a notification when the triggering condition for that route was met, but the notification points to the whole alert.

+Consider this example:
+1. An alert monitors CPU in a dev environment and a prod environment.
+2. You specify two alert targets:
+   * Target 1 sends a notification to mngr@example.com when the alert is triggered, that is, when CPU on either dev or prod goes above the threshold.
+   * Target 2 sends a notification to usr@example.com when `env=dev`, that is, when CPU goes above the threshold on any hosts in the dev environment.
+3. When the prod environment goes above the threshold, mngr@example.com receives a notification.
+4. When the dev environment goes above the threshold, usr@example.com receives a notification, and the notification window starts when the alert fired, that is, when the CPU went above the threshold for prod.

+  It's easy to find the information for dev in the chart associated with the notification because there's a second event that shows when the alert was updated.

 ## Query Responses of Webhook Alert Targets